MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/live-response.md

 ---
-title: Investigate entities on machines using live response in Microsoft Defender ATP
+title: Investigate entities on devices using live response in Microsoft Defender ATP
-description: Access a machine using a secure remote shell connection to do investigative work and take immediate response actions on a machine in real time.
+description: Access a device using a secure remote shell connection to do investigative work and take immediate response actions on a device in real time.
 keywords: remote, shell, connection, live, response, real-time, command, script, remediate, hunt, export, log, drop, download, file, search.product: eADQiWindows 10XVcnh search.appverid: met150